networknext/next/docs/configure_network_next.md

 }
 ```

 1. Set *company_name* to be some unique identifier.
 It could be your company name or a random word.
-It is not publicly visible, has must be unique.
+It is not publicly visible, but it must be unique.
 It may contain only letters and underscores.

 2. Set *vpn_address* to the IP address of the OpenVPN that you setup in the previous section

 3. Set *cloudflare_zone_id* to the zone id for your domain managed by cloudflare.
 You can find the zone id in the cloudflare portal.

 6. Set *cloudflare_domain* to the domain name you are using with network next.
 This domain must correspond to the zone id in cloudflare.

 7. Set *google_billing_account* to one of your linked billing accounts in google cloud.
 Run `gcloud billing accounts list` to list the set of billing accounts linked to your google cloud account.
 There is usually only one.

 8. Set *google_org_id" to your google organization id.
 Run `gcloud organizations list` to get a list of organization ids linked to your account.
 There is usually only one.

-9. Set *ssh_key* to the name of the ssh keypair to use when accessing relays
+9. Set *ssh_key* to the name of the ssh keypair to use when accessing relays.
 By default, ~/.ssh/id_rsa keypair is used when SSHing into relays.
 You can change this here by generating your own unique key under the .ssh directory.

-If you haven't already generated an SSH key, please do so now by follwing these instructions: https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent
+If you haven't already generated an SSH key, please do so now by following these instructions: https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent

 ## 3. Run the configure script